 eat what you cook

-eat what you cook is a metaphor for the IndieWeb principle “use what you make”, encouraging creators to use what they create, in particular on their personal website.
-Whether code, UX, design, or content, there is also an aspect of depending on your creations personally yourself, beyond just testing a project you’re working on.
+eat what you cook is a metaphor for the IndieWeb principle “use what you make”, encouraging creators to consume what they create, in particular on their personal website, and a more palatable replacement for the selfdogfood metaphor.

 On the IndieWeb, “eat what you cook” means using your creations on your personal site as an aspect of your primary online identity, day to day.

 eating what they cook